korayleigh/t3a2-a/user_stories/User Stories - MVP.md

 ## Bookings

 As a customer, i want to see what dates/times are available, so i can book a table for my group.
+As a customer, I want to see explicit confirmation of my booking and its details so that I know the booking was successful As a customer, I want to be able to cancel my booking so that the restaurant knows I will no longer be attending the venue As a customer, I want to be able to modify my booking time and/or date, so that I can change my plans, and guarantee a booking at another time/date
 As a door bitch, i want to see bookings for a day, so i can seat people when they arrive.
 As a manager, i want to see the bookings for a day, so i can plan resources.